Best Practices

 Examples of constraint-specific questions:

-- "Identify the factors most affecting test scores, excluding the ID column."
+- "Which factors most affect test scores, excluding studentID."

-- "Find the maximum and minimum temperatures for each season."
+- "Find the max and min temperatures for each season."

-- "Determine the number of adult women in first class."
+- "How many adult women are in first class."

 - "Visualize the relationship between gross sales and marketing costs for the Midwest region."